wduraes/Workshops/Embedded Development IoT/Basic MQTT/readme.md

 #### Create a button

-1. Open Dashboard Settings (the cogwheel icon at the top right)
+1. Open `Dashboard Settings` (the cogwheel icon at the top right)
-1. Create a new Block
+1. Click on `+ Create a new Block`
-1. Select Momentary Button
+1. Select `Momentary Button` which is teh second icon (the blue button which says RESET)
-1. Select the topic “Test” and click “Next Step”
+1. In the `Connect a Feed` dialog, select the topic `Test` and click `Next Step` at the bottom right of the page
-1. Add “Test” to the Button Text
+1. In the `Block Settings` dialog, add “Test” to the Button Text
 1. Leave “Press Value” as 1
 1. Leave “Release Value” as 0
-1. Click Create block
+1. Click `Create block`

+At this point, you should be back to the dashboard, and you can see there is a button with the label that says Test.

-Now, every time you hit the button `test` in the dashboard a message will be published to the topic name Test.
+Every time you hit the button `Test` a message will be published to the topic name Test.

 #### Create a Stream to test your Topic

-1. Open Dashboard Settings (the cogwheel icon at the top right)
+1. Once again, open `Dashboard Settings` (the cogwheel icon at the top right)
-1. Create a new Block
+1. Click on `+ Create a new Block`
-1. Select Stream
+1. Select `Stream` (the sixth icon)
-1. Select the topic “Test” and click “Next Step”
+1. Select the topic `Test` and click `Next Step` at the bottom right of the page
-1. Add “Test Feed” to the Block Title
+1. Add `Test Feed` to the block title
-1. Select NO for “Show group name”
+1. Select NO for `Show group name`
-1. Select NO for “Show feed name”
+1. Select NO for `Show feed name`
-1. Click Create block
+1. Click `Create block`

-Now, you’ll see the messages you previously published to your topic.
-Also, every time you hit the button a new message will show on the feed.
+Like before, at this point you should be back to the dashboard, and you can see there is a button and the `Test Feed` stream block.

+To test it, click on the button to see the message appearing in the stream block.

 #### More to explore